-In accordance with the most recent Court Order dated October 7, 2013, which addresses development of the Meer Tract, the 2014 Periodic Reexamination Report recommends consideration of an amendment to the AH zone to provide a Quarry Overlay District.
+As permitted by the Court Order, which addresses development of the Meer Tract, the 2014 Periodic Reexamination Report recommends consideration of an amendment to the AH zone to provide a Quarry Overlay District.
 The overlay will permit quarrying, reclamation and related industrial uses on a portion of the Meer Tract.
 The Court determined that these uses are "not inconsistent with the approved inclusionary housing development or the Court's prior findings that the inclusionary housing development presents a realistic opportunity for the construction of affordable housing on the Meer Property."
+The borough may consider keeping quarrying as a conditional use in the overlay district, should it be implemented.